YINI-lang/yini-cli/README.md

   *Install and view package details.*

 - ➡️ [YINI Project](https://github.com/YINI-lang)
-  *YINI home on gitHub.*
+  *YINI home on GitHub.*

 ---

 ## Contribution & Involvement
-Interested in contributing or trying ideas?
-Issues, feedback, and experiments are welcome — even small ones.
+Contributions, issues, and feedback are welcome.
+Even small improvements or suggestions are appreciated.

 ---